flywire/lo-p/docs/41-Printing.md

   :
 ```

-A Calc file uses the DocumentSettings service in the sheet module (use "lodoc
+A Calc file uses the DocumentSettings service in the sheet module (use
-DocumentSettings sheet" to examine its documentation).
+`lodoc DocumentSettings sheet` to examine its documentation).
 However, printing-related
 properties are stored elsewhere, in the GlobalSheetSettings and PageStyle services,
 which need additional code to access them as I'll explain later.